 Website: Art Gallery of Ontario

 Cathedral Church of St. James is home to the oldest congregation in the city.
 The parish was established in 1797 with the construction of the cathedral as we know it today, being built in 1850.
 The Cathedral Church of St. James is located in downtown Toronto and it is built in gothic-revival style architecture.
-The cathedral was used as a hospital during the war of 1812 until it was robbed and destroyed American troops and in 1849 much of it was destroyed in the Great Toronto Fire.
+This Toronto landmark building was used as a hospital during the war of 1812 until it was robbed and destroyed American troops and in 1849 much of it was destroyed in the Great Toronto Fire.

 Cathedral Church of St. James